hyuen/trainer/README.md

  * Connect the output of the sensor to a GPIO pin of the PiZero.
 You will need to add a debouncer circuit to avoid spurious measurements.
  * Run trainer.py

+## Electric diagram

+TODO

 ## Sample output

 After getting the output, it can be plotted as this

 ![](https://github.com/hyuen/trainer/blob/master/python/tracker.png)

+## Issues
+ * Fix the settings on the debouncer circuit
+ * Fix the settings of the Low Pass filter in trainer.py
+ * Generate plots automatically
+ * Plug to Strava